Extremadura & Gredos

-All main meals are included in the tour price, commencing with a light tapas lunch in Spain on Day 1 and concluding with a packed lunch on Day 8.
+All main meals are included in the tour price, commencing with a light tapas lunch on Day 1 and concluding with a packed lunch on Day 8.

-Breakfasts and dinners will be at the hotels.
-Lunches will usually be picnics in some of our favourite places.
+Breakfasts and dinners will usually be at the hotels.
+Lunches will generally be picnics in some of our favourite places.